Dynamo Kiev advances in Europa League with 1-0 win at Astana

 AC Milan was given a helping hand by two own goals as it survived a big scare before beating Dudelange of Luxembourg 5-2 in the Europa League on Thursday.

-The seven-time European Cup winner trailed 2-1 early in the second half before storming back with four goals in the last 24 minutes in the Group F tie.
+The seven-time European Cup winner trailed 2-1 midway through the second half, but came storming back with four goals in the last 24 minutes of the Group F tie.

+Sevilla, which has eclipsed Barcelona and Real Madrid so far this season to lead the way in the Spanish league, suffered a surprise 1-0 loss at Standard Liege in Group J after a 62nd-minute strike from Moussa Djenepo.
+To make matters worse for the visitors, they had Pablo Sarabia sent off six minutes later.

+Krasnodar is top of the section with 12 points from five matches after beating Akhisar 2-1.
+Sevilla and Standard are three behind.

 Salzburg clinched a place in the knockout stage with a 1-0 win over Leipzig in Group B, while Zenit defeated Copenhagen by the same score to go through from Group C.